Hungry Healthy Happy

 Honey Roasted Parsnips

-• A bowl of baked onion rings next to a small pot of ketchup
+• A plate of oven baked onion rings with a small pot of ketchup.

 Oven Baked Onion Rings